 Bee health has been a popular topic lately, and likely will be for a while.
 There are a lot of different ways to keep bees, Each beekeeper using their own preferred technique.
 The bees teach us new beekeeping techniques and tactics every year.
 Each beekeeper is on their own unique journey.
-At Naked Bee Honey, we are slowly building our own tried-and-true methods to keeping our bees alive and healthy, with little human intervention.
+At Lost Meadows, we are slowly building our own tried-and-true methods to keeping our bees alive and healthy, with little human intervention.
 The core of our philosophy is to try and keep bees as naturally as possible.
 This begins with choosing the best possible location for chemical free foraging grounds, through to the inner workings of the hive.
-We strive to have little to no plastic frames or foundation in the hive, especially in the brood chamber.
-We want our baby bees to grow in wax built by their siblings, not man-made plastic.
-Natural comb allows them to customize the size of each cell they build from worker to drone to honey & pollen cells.
+We do not us antibiotics in our hives, nor do we use harsh chemicals for mite control.
+We have found that our bees do better without these inputs.
+Our selective breeding program is based on raising queens that produce bees that can thrive without antibiotics or harsh mite chemicals.

 The most important and valuable act a beekeeper can do for their bees is to find them a place where they can thrive.
-A bee hive is the bees home, and as beekeepers, we choose where they are.
-At Naked Bee Honey we take this decision very seriously.
-All of our meadows are carefully chosen to be in a location that not only has an abundance of foraging grounds, as well as foraging grounds that are not covered in large scale agricultural chemicals.
+A bee hive is the bees home, and as beekeepers, we choose where they will be living.
+At Lost Meadows we take this decision very seriously.
+All of our meadows are carefully chosen to be in a location that not only has an abundance of forage for them, but forage that is mostly free from Big Ag chemicals.
 These chemicals are one of the number one impurity's that show up in honey testings.
 All of these factors are part of the reason why we have chosen to focus our ever growing business to the north.

 Habitat loss is a real issue, not just for honey bees, but all pollinators alike.
 Habitat includes not in where they live, but where they can eat.
 With our expanding population, more fields are becoming driveways and houses, and more meadows are converted to corn and soy fields.
 The suburban obsession with perfect manicured lawns has turned what once were little pockets of foraging grounds into foodless green masses for pollinators.
 Dandelions are one of the best, and most essential sources of nectar for our honey bee populations.
 They are also one of the most hated plants by suburbia.